 At SERC we understand that you want more than just a qualification, you want an experience.
-Your time with us is designed to help you get the most from your studies, to develop the skills that employers need from you, to give you the edge.
+Your time with us is designed to help you get the most from your studies, to develop the skills that employers need from you and then the "Sky's the Limit".

 At SERC we’re always here to support you to ensure that you get the most out of your time with us.
 Services include:

 - Award-winning careers advice